Jackzmc/flashforge-api-server/README.md

 Based on [01F0/flashforge-finder-api](https://github.com/01F0/flashforge-finder-api), but written in rust.
 I didn't like using flask for a "production server" and wanted to add some features.

-Built with rocket, but that might change
+Built with rocket, this branch (barebones), will not include any other features, just a direct JSON wrapper of the printer's TCP server

 ## Tested Printers
 Should work in theory on all the supported printers of flashforge-finder-api